-Named Executive Officer Target Bonus Opportunity (expressed as a percentage of base salary)
+Named Executive Officer 2012

-Mr. Connors 60%
+Mr. Connors 95%

-Mr. Santilli 45%
+Mr. Santilli 55%

 Mr. DeBenedictis 50%

 With respect to each Named Executive Officer, the amount of his target cash bonus opportunity was determined by the Compensation Committee, based on the recommendation of our Chief Executive Officer (except with respect to his own target annual cash bonus opportunity) and was based on several factors, including the scope of the Named Executive Officer's performance, contributions, responsibilities, experience, prior years' target cash bonus and market conditions.
-The target cash bonus opportunities for our Named Executive Officers were the same as their target opportunities for 2009 and 2010, except for Mr. DeBenedictis, who joined the Company in 2011.